madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should transfer FA2 tokens in time of FA2/FA2 liquidity divestment;
    - ✅ should transfer FA1.2 tokens and FA2 tokens in time of FA1.2/FA2 liquidity divestment;
    - ✅ should vote for the baker on TEZ store contract in time of FA1.2/TEZ liquidity divestment;
-   - ✅ should vote for the baker on TEZ store contract in time of FA2/TEZ liquidity divestment;
+   - ✅ should vote for the baker on TEZ store contract in time of FA2/TEZ liquidity divestment.
-   - ❌ should calculate cumulative prices and update last block timestamp.

 4. `flash_swap`: